HGB: Latest Ozone Planning Activities

 HGB Attainment Demonstration and Reasonable Further Progress SIP Revisions Adopted March 10, 2010

 On March 10, 2010, the commission adopted two revisions to the Texas SIP for the HGB nonattainment area for the 1997 eight-hour ozone standard: the HGB Attainment Demonstration SIP Revision for the 1997 Eight-Hour Ozone Standard and the HGB Reasonable Further Progress SIP Revision for the 1997 Eight-Hour Ozone Standard.
 The commission also adopted associated rule projects revising 30 Texas Administrative Code, Chapters 101 and 115, which address cap integrity in the Mass Emissions Cap and Trade (MECT) program, a cap reduction and allowance reallocation for the Highly Reactive Volatile Organic Compounds (HRVOC) Emissions Cap and Trade (HECT) program, and an update to CTGs for VOC used in offset printing.
 (Project Nos.
 2009-017-SIP-NR/2009-018-SIP-NR)

-For more information on these SIP revisions, including downloadable Portable Document Format (PDF) documents, please visit the SIP Revisions: Houston-Galveston-Brazoria, March 10, 2010, December 7, 2011, and April 23, 2013 Web page.
+For more information on the SIP revisions for the 1997 eight-hour ozone standard HGB severe nonattainment area, including downloadable Portable Document Format (PDF) documents, please visit the SIP Revisions: Houston-Galveston-Brazoria, March 10, 2010, December 7, 2011, and April 23, 2013 Web page.